TotalMiner/totalminer.github.io/lua/functions/sound/remove_sound_in_region.md

 ## remove_sound_in_region

-Remove all sound in a cubic region.
+Remove a sound from a cubic region.

 ___